programmfabrik/typo3-easydb-plugin/Documentation/Introduction/Index.rst

 ================

 This extension allows users to import media files from easydb_ digital asset management system into a TYPO3 file storage.
-It is compatible with all supported TYPO3 LTS versions (currently 7.6 and 8.7).
+It is compatible with all supported TYPO3 LTS versions.

 The to be imported files can be selected in a popup window, which shows the easydb file picker UI.
 When pressing the import button, these files are copied into the TYPO3 storage.